davidcalikes/portfolio-project-one/README.md

     <img src="assets/readme_images/nexstar.png">

-* The songs featured in the audio section of this site were written and produced myself, David Calikes in 2016.
+* The songs featured in the audio section of this site were written and produced by myself, David Calikes in 2016.

 * The images featuring the band Cumasc Gael are used with the permission of David Calikes, Andrew Kelly and Liam Sheridan.